Shihad: Formation and early years (1988–1996)

-Their second album, Killjoy, was released in May 1995 and was co-produced by the group with Malcolm Welsford.
+Their second album, Killjoy, was released in May 1995 and was produced by Malcolm Welsford, who also engineered and mixed the record.
 It reached No. 4 and they followed with a tour of Western Europe supporting Faith No More for seven weeks.
 They remained in Europe for four months attending various festivals, Dynamo in Holland, the Phoenix Festival in Britain, and the Roskilde in Denmark.
 From September of that year they worked in the United States for three months including appearing at Foundations Forum alongside Motörhead, and at gigs in Los Angeles and New York City.
 At the 1996 New Zealand Music Awards they won four trophies, Album of the Year for Killjoy, Best Male Vocalist for Toogood, Best Group and International Achievement.

-Gerald Dwyer died of a morphine overdose just after Shihad's performance at the 1996 Big Day Out, in Auckland.
+Their manager at the time Gerald Dwyer died of a morphine overdose just after Shihad's performance at the 1996 Big Day Out, in Auckland.
 They had found Dwyer's body in his motel room after returning from the gig.
 The group missed the Gold Coast concert to attend Dwyer's funeral and then re-joined the Big Day Out tour in Sydney and continued to the other Australian venues.